Ol Doinyo Lengai

 As the lava hardens, it is pitch black, with glistering crystals in it.
 But it is not for long: these carbonatite lavas are quickly weathering.
 In a few hours’ time, the stone turns white due to the moisture.
 If the weather is dry, lava turns white in a few days’ time.
 If the rain is raining – lava becomes white immediately.

 This is caused by a chemical reaction similar to a reaction of burnt lime.
-Due to this both nyerereite and gregoryite are very rare minerals which even in geological collections should be kept in an argon atmosphere.
+Due to this both nyerereite and gregoryite are very rare minerals that even in geological collections should be kept in an argon atmosphere.

-Over the time the white lava turns into a brown powder.
+Over time the white lava turns into a brown powder.
 After a few months, lava is soft – one sinks in it when walking.

 Thus: the landscape of Ol Doinyo Lengai is unique, without analogs in the world.

 Ol Doinyo Lengai is the only active volcano in Tanzania.
 It is very active and is erupting lava and ash every few years.

 Sometimes, when the content of silicates in lava increases, eruptions of volcano become explosive, sometimes starting with impressive lava fountains – such eruption took place in 2007 – 2008.
-Before these eruptions there happened many earthquakes – even lions left the area and it was also decided to evacuate also people and their cattle in a safe distance from the volcano.
+Before these eruptions there happened many earthquakes – even lions left the area and it was also decided to evacuate also people and their cattle at a safe distance from the volcano.